Morgan Ortagus: 2022 congressional campaign

+U.S. Deputy Special Envoy for Middle East Peace

+On January 3, 2025, then-President-elect Donald Trump announced his intention to appoint Ortagus as deputy special presidential envoy for Middle East peace, under United States Special Envoy to the Middle East Steve Witkoff, during his second administration.
+On February 7, she met with Lebanese President Joseph Aoun, emphasizing U.S. opposition to Hezbollah's role in Lebanon's government, stating it "won't be able to terrorize the Lebanese people."
+However, the Lebanese presidency downplayed her remarks.

 Political positions

 China

-In July 2020, Ortagus said that blame rested with both political parties "for almost 40 years for not seeing the Chinese Communist Party for who they really are," and stressed the need for American citizens to not trust Chinese social media and technology companies that seek to access private data of U.S. citizens.
-She welcomed moves by U.S. social media companies to not allow the Chinese government to access their data.
+In July 2020, Ortagus said that blame rested with both political parties "for almost 40 years for not seeing the Chinese Communist Party for who they really are," and stressed the need for American citizens not to trust Chinese social media and technology companies that seek to access private data of U.S. citizens.
+She welcomed moves by U.S. social media companies not to allow the Chinese government to access their data.

 In August 2019, Ortagus called the Chinese government a "thuggish regime" for harassing a Hong Kong-based American diplomat.
 She has condemned the Chinese government's treatment of workers in Xinjiang, China as well as their detention and indoctrination of Uyghur and other religious and ethnic minorities, and called on the CCP to end the use of forced labor.
 In May 2020, Ortagus said that China was "breaking its word 27 years early" regarding its imposition of a new national security law in Hong Kong and was "taking over the largest financial hub in Asia."

 Iran

-After the U.S. killing of Qassem Soleimani in January 2020, Ortagus said that "no one was affected by the brutality and the terrorism of Qassem Soleimani more than the Iranian people themselves," and that the United States had "exercised the maximum restraint possible despite repeated provocations and attacks from the regime and through their proxies.
+After the U.S. killed Qassem Soleimani in January 2020, Ortagus stated, "no one was affected by the brutality and the terrorism of Qassem Soleimani more than the Iranian people themselves."
+She argued that the United States had "exercised the maximum restraint possible despite repeated provocations and attacks from the regime and through their proxies.
 And, finally, enough was enough."

-She accused Iran of using its proxies to "foment terror throughout the region" and warned that if Iran targeted U.S. diplomats or soldiers, that the U.S. government would "do everything within the law to defend ourselves and defend American interests."
+She noted Iran had used its proxies to "foment terror throughout the region" and warned that if Iran targeted U.S. diplomats or soldiers, that the U.S. government would "do everything within the law to defend ourselves and defend American interests."
 Iran did so via Operation Martyr Soleimani, the largest ballistic missile attack ever against Americans, resulting in traumatic brain injuries for 110 U.S. servicemen at the Ayn al Asad Airbase in Iraq.

-Ortagus called on Iran to allow the United States to participate in the investigation of the Iranian shootdown of PS752 in January 2020.
+Ortagus called on Iran to allow the United States to participate in the investigation after Iran shot down Ukraine International Airlines Flight 752 in January 2020.

 In July 2020, Ortagus condemned the Iranian judiciary for its persistent violation of human rights, including their role in the death of journalist Zahra Kazemi, and for the Death Commissions that killed thousands of political prisoners in the 1980s.
 She repeatedly tweeted in support of Iranian dissidents and protestors, and said that "the whole world should stand behind the innocent Iranians that are being persecuted by their own government."